-Historic Preservation - Remembering its history through the preservation of historic structures is very important to Midway Many of these homes residents. and businesses are along Main Street and contribute greatly to its character.
-However. pressure to redevelop or remove these structures will increase as growth occurs along corridor.
+Historic Preservation - Remembering its history through the preservation of historic structures is very important to Midway Many of these residents. homes and are along Main Street businesses and contribute greatly to its character.
+However, pressure to redevelop or remove these structures will increase as growth occurs along corridor.
 A balance of preservation, redevelopment and reuse must be found.
-Historic preservation ordinances should be flexible enough to allow the modifications that allow realistic use of the property while preserving the character of the structure.
+Historic preservation ordinances should be flexible enough to allow the modifications that allow realistic use of the property preserving the character of the structure.